 Hi.
 I hate my life.
 And myself.

 Okay I am kidding it is not that bad.
-But I feel like I need a whole lot of change, since my life is getting bored.
+But I feel like I need a whole lot of change, since my life is getting boring and old.
 (I am an Aquarius don’t judge me.)
-(And YES I BLAME MY STAR SIGN JUDGE ME)
+(And YES.
+I BLAME MY STAR SIGN, JUDGE ME)

 But we all know the beautiful concept that is the human motivation.